-What is Gluten?
+What is gluten?

 Gluten is a protein complex found in the grains wheat, barley, and rye.
 Flours made from these grains are commonly used to make foods such as breads, cereals, pasta, pizza, and baked goods.
-The gluten in these foods gives them the elastic texture and it helps provides the structure of the food.
+The gluten gives these foods an elastic texture and helps provide the structure.

 Why would someone need to follow a gluten–free diet?

-What is Celiac Disease?
+What is celiac disease?

 Celiac disease is an autoimmune disorder that is triggered when gluten–containing foods are eaten.
 An autoimmune disorder is one in which the body’s immune system attacks an organ.
 When a person with celiac disease eats a food with gluten in it, the immune system launches an attack against the small intestine which damages the lining of the intestine and decreases nutrient absorption.
 Noticeable symptoms of celiac disease include diarrhea, abdominal pain, weight loss, nutritional deficiencies, anemia, poor appetite, delayed growth, and delayed onset of puberty.
 Some teens will have almost no noticeable symptoms, but their health care provider may detect low bone density.